strateg17/fake-news/README.md

 ## References:
 Pavlyshenko, B. (2023).
 Analysis of Disinformation and Fake News Detection Using Fine-Tuned Large Language Mode.
 ArXiv. [https://doi.org/10.31234/osf.io/76xfs](https://arxiv.org/pdf/2309.04704)

+Kuzmin, G., Larionov, D., Pisarevskaya, D., & Smirnov, I. (2020).
+Fake news detection for the Russian language.
+In A. Aker & A. Zubiaga (Eds.), Proceedings of the 3rd International Workshop on Rumours and Deception in Social Media (RDSM) (pp. 45–57).
+Association for Computational Linguistics.
+Retrieved from https://aclanthology.org/2020.rdsm-1.5

 ## Timeline and contributions: